-Spa breaks are the true example of relaxation, right?
-Apparently this thought isn’t shared all around the world though!
+Spa breaks are a fantastic way to relax and unwind, right?
+Apparently not for everyone!
 From animals eating your skin, to paying for the chance to destroy a room, different cultures have different ways of getting away from their daily life and ensuring they return to work stress-free.
 We’ve rounded up some of our favourites to help expand your horizons and maybe give you some travel inspiration in Europe and beyond!

 In Sweden, their idea of helping to relax is actually commonplace in many working environments.
 Fika (pronounced fee-ka) is the idea of having a sit-down coffee break for an hour between 10am-3pm during the working day.
 They encourage workers to go with a colleague to a nearby coffee shop and forget about work for a while.
 The health benefits don’t stop with mentally feeling better though as they’re backed up by studies that show eating away from a desk and computer can decrease the amount that people eat.